 Finding money to put away is a challenge, but it’s almost always doable.
 Not necessarily fun, but possible.

-Start by tracking your spending, either on paper or with an online tool like You Need a Budget, aka YNAB.
+Start by tracking your spending, either on paper or with an online tool like YNAB (You Need A Budget).
 Once you find your money leaks, start plugging them.
-Every dollar you don’t let trickle pointlessly away is a dollar that can go toward your retirement plan.
+Every dollar you don’t let trickle away pointlessly is a dollar that can go toward your retirement plan.

 Being careful with your money does not mean you can’t enjoy life.
 You just need to get creative with fun as well as your funds.

-5. Think — and talk — about end of life
+5. Think — and talk — about the end of life

 If you’re in your 40s, your parents are likely approaching retirement or have already stopped working.
 That means it’s time to have what may be the most uncomfortable chat you’ll ever have with Mom and Dad.